Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 }

-We also apply the resizable modifier that has to be accompanied by the frame modifier to indicate that we want to resize the image; as a task, comment out or temporarily remove the resizable modifier and you'll see the behavior.
+We also apply the resizable modifier, which must be accompanied by the frame modifier to indicate that we want to rescale the image; as a task, comment out or temporarily remove the resizable modifier and you will see the behavior.

-Now we see everything much better than before, at least our application looks better, however now everything is very stuck together, we are going to apply another modification but this time on our image since it is our central element and in this way we do not have to apply a padding for each of the texts; We'll also apply padding to our container:
+Now everything looks much better than before, at least our application has a better appearance; however, now everything is like too close together.
+Let's apply another modifier but this time on our image since it is our central element and this way we don't have to apply a padding for each of the texts; we will also apply a padding to our container:

 struct texto_imagen: View {